Vladimir Vysotsky: Music

-Nearly all of Vysotsky's songs are in the first person, although he is almost never the narrator.
-When singing his criminal songs, he would adopt the accent and intonation of a Moscow thief, and when singing war songs, he would sing from the point of view of a soldier.
-In many of his philosophical songs, he adopted the role of inanimate objects.
-This created some confusion about Vysotsky's background, especially during the early years when information could not be passed around very easily.
-Using his acting talent, the poet played his role so well that until told otherwise, many of his fans believed that he was, indeed, a criminal or war veteran.
-Vysotsky's father said that "War veterans thought the author of the songs to be one of them, as if he had participated in the war together with them."
-The same could be said about mountain climbers; on multiple occasions, Vysotsky was sent pictures of mountain climbers' graves with quotes from his lyrics etched on the tombstones.

 Not being officially recognized as a poet and singer, Vysotsky performed wherever and whenever he could – in the theater (where he worked), at universities, in private apartments, village clubs, and in the open air.
 It was not unusual for him to give several concerts in one day.
 He used to sleep little, using the night hours to write.
-With few exceptions, he wasn't allowed to publish his recordings with "Melodiya", which held a monopoly on the Soviet music industry.
-His songs were passed on through amateur, fairly low quality recordings on vinyl discs and magnetic tape, resulting in his immense popularity.
+With few exceptions, he wasn't allowed to publish his recordings with Melodiya, which held a monopoly on the Soviet music industry.
+His songs were passed on through amateur, fairly low-quality recordings on vinyl discs and magnetic tape, resulting in his immense popularity.
 Cosmonauts even took his music on cassette into orbit.